vikas-movva/Obsidian/Projects/Portfolio/Portfolio Kanban.md

 - [ ] Remove ouline when clicking show more in project cards
 - [ ] In mobile view, the timeline is shown in front of the experience card on the left side.
 - [ ] Add obsidian notes github pages link somewhere
+- [ ] change percentages in skills to stars

 ## Planning